xcart/xcart-docs/_pages/kb_en/modules/MMY.md

 {% toc %}

-## Make/Model/Year Module Installation and Set-Up
+## Make/Model/Year Addon Installation and Set-Up

-To install the module follow the steps described in {% link "Activating and deactivating addons" ref_uEnDBBA7 %}.
+To install the addon follow the steps described in {% link "Activating and deactivating addons" ref_uEnDBBA7 %}.
 Once the module is installed and enabled, go to the module settings page to configure it.

 ![installed.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/installed.png)

-The module configuration settings are as follows:
+The addon configuration settings are as follows:

 ![settings.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/settings.png)